 Our goal is to align our interventions with the individual's cultural beliefs and values to help families form a healing narrative.
 Our clinic offers integrative therapies- spiritual counseling, creative arts, and somatosensory approaches.
 Further, we have intentionally made efforts to embed anti-racism and anti-oppression principles at all clinic levels, from hiring, training, policy/practice to clinical service delivery.

 Who We Serve

-Referrals to the FPTTC are received from within NYP’s ACN as well as various agencies throughout New York City, such as domestic violence shelters and victim service providers, the NYC District Attorney's Office, the NYC Administration for Children's Services (ACS), early childhood centers, and a wide network of collaborative agencies.
+Referrals to the FPTTC are received from within NewYork-Presbyterian's network of providers and various agencies throughout New York City.
+These include domestic violence shelters and victim service providers, the District Attorney's Office, the NYC Administration for Children's Services (ACS), early childhood centers, and a vast network of collaborative agencies.

 The FPTTC is the only provider of Spanish-speaking services in Washington Heights for very young children and their caregivers where there has been exposure to traumatic violence and abuse.